lindsay-rait/lindsay-rait.github.io/_portfolio/portfolio-3.md

 ---
-title: "Investigating the effects of goal-relevance on free recall organization"
+title: "Agency Alters Memory Organization During Free Recall"
 #excerpt: "Short description of portfolio item number 1<br/><img src='/images/500x300.png'>"
 #image: "/images/project1.jpg"
 layout: archive
 ---

-My previous research examined how changes in external context—such as the environment or surroundings—affect how people organize their memories during recall.
-However, less is known about how shifts in internal context—such as a person’s thoughts or goals—shape memory organization.
-Research shows that individuals tend to prioritize goal-relevant information in memory.
-In fact, one study found that people tend to organize their memories based on the monetary reward value of the item, remembering items with similar rewards together.
+Designed and led an online experiment to explore how having agency over decision-making influences the order in which people recall information from memory

+<strong>Role</strong>: Lead Researcher | In collaboration with [Dr. Vishnu Murty](https://www.adaptivememorylab.com/), [Dr. Sarah DuBrow](https://www.dubrowlab.org/) (In Memorium), and Dr. Elizabeth Horwath

+---
+<h2 style="font-size:24px;">🔍 Project Goal</h2>

-However, it is less clear how agency influences how memories are organized.
+How does agency influence how memories are organized?

-This project explores:
+Specifically, this project explores:

-* **How Agency in Decision-Making Shapes Memory Organization:** Investiagte how imbuing individuals with agency influences the order in which items are remembered.
+* **How Agency during decision-making shapes memory organization:** Investiagted how imbuing individuals with agency influences the order in which items are remembered

-* **Is Memory Organized More by Time or Choices:** Examine whether whether people remember items more based on what choices they made or the order in which they originally learned them.
+* **Whether memory is organized more by time or choices:** Examined whether whether people remember items more based on what choices they made or the order in which they originally learned them

-<h2 style="font-size:24px;">My Role</h2>

-I led the project in collaboration with Dr. Elizabeth Horwath, [Dr. Vishnu Murty](https://www.adaptivememorylab.com/) and [Dr. Sarah DuBrow](https://www.dubrowlab.org/) (In Memorium)

-<h2 style="font-size:24px;">Methods</h2>

-Literature review, experiment and survey design, remote data collection (Prolific), verbal data trasnscription, data analysis (R, Excel), scientific writing and communication

-<h2 style="font-size:24px;">Key Takeaways and Insights</h2>

-The present study shows the structure of memory recall was shaped by how items were assigned at encoding.
-Participants who had no agency over their choices relied more on temporal information to organize recall, where they were more likely to retrieve items in the order they were studied.
-In contrast, those who actively made choices were less dependent on temporal structure and instead organized their recall around the character to whom they had assigned the items.
-This suggests that making choices during encoding creates a meaningful context that later guides memory organization.
+---
+<h2 style="font-size:24px;">🧪 My Role & Methods </h2>
+I designed and led this project from start to finish, including:

+- Conducted literature reviews and developed experiment hypotheses
+- Designed a novel experimental paradigm
+- Collected data for one online experiment (132 total participants)
+- Trained junior researchers to transcribe data
+- Analyzed behavioral data using R and Excel
+- Created data visualizations in R and Adobe Illustrator
+- Wrote and communicated research findings for both academic and applied audiences

+---
+<h2 style="font-size:24px;">🧠 Key Insights </h2>

+- **When people had no control over their choices**, they tended to remember items in the order they were learned, relying more on the sequence of events
+- **When people had control over their choices**, they organized their memories based on the choices they made, showing less reliance on temporal order and more on the meaningful associations they created during learning

+➡️ This suggests having **agency during decision-making provides a meaningful framework** that influences how memories are organized and recalled

+---